 This cost will depend on how many terminals and how much sophistication you need.
 A small counter deli may just need one basic terminal, while a larger restaurant may have half a dozen terminals, plus handheld ordering tablets for the servers.
 Expect to pay $500 to $10,000 for your POS hardware plus additional monthly fees.

 Restaurant Furniture and Supplies

-This is another area where your restaurant style and size will have a major impact on your costs.
+This is another area where your restaurant style and size will likely have a major impact on your costs.
 You’ll need to outfit your dining room with tables and chairs, barstools, server stations, and a host stand.
 You’ll also need plates, silverware, glassware, and possibly linens.
-A chic fine dining restaurant will want to spend big on these customer-facing items to create the right ambiance.
+A chic fine-dining restaurant will want to spend big on these customer-facing items to create the right ambiance.
 But a casual soup-and-sandwich lunch spot can have much more simple and affordable furniture and supplies.

 Costs like food, beverages, and labor will be recurring monthly expenses.
 But you’ll also have to invest in these costs before you open your doors.